Wolfnu/TurnerHack2021/README.md

 # to run
-first install React with npm
+first install React npm https://www.npmjs.com/get-npm.

 go to command prompt or terminal and type the following:

 `npm install -g parcel-bundler`

-then find the directory in your terminal where you unziped the downloaded files:
+navigate in your terminal to where you the index.html is located:

-example: `cd /C:/Users/name/Downloads/GetABike` and hit enter
+example: `cd /C:/Users/name/Downloads/GetABike` and hit enter, tutorial for this: https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/

 then type the following command:

-`parcel serve index.html`
+`parcel index.html`